symfony-cmf/symfony-cmf-docs/bundles/create/introduction.rst

 Routing
 ~~~~~~~

-Finally, you need to register the routing configuration file to your master
+You need to register the routing configuration file in your main
 routing configuration to enable the REST end point for saving content:

 .. configuration-block::